smbutterfield/ibmt17-18/_11-further-part-writing/d2-ex-tonalsequences.md

 **In your classification of the two-voice progression above, you likely described each line individually (e.g. descending diatonic 2nds that last one whole note), or you may have describe the intervals between the two lines for each measure (e.g. a diatonic 7th resolving to diatonic 6th, then repeating after transposing down a diatonic 2nd).
 Neither of these is sufficient, however, once we add a third voice.**

 **Instead, we classify *harmonic* sequences by describing the movement of the *roots* of each chord.
-Please note that we do not use the bass line.
-The classification of the sequence in the example above would be:**
+We do *not* label harmonic sequences by inversions or the bass line.
+If we were to identify sequences by bass lines, all sequences that created a particular style of bass line (e.g. descending by stepwise motion) would be grouped together, even if they shared no harmonic similarities.
+(You can see this concept in the next two examples below.)
+Taking this into account, the description of the sequence in the example above would be:**
-- A diatonic harmonic sequence of descending P5 that alternates between root-position seventh chords and second-inversion triads.
+- A diatonic harmonic sequence with root-movement by descending P5 that alternates between root-position seventh chords and second-inversion triads.

-**Notice that this sequence only requires one description of a root movement and its direction (descending P5).
-As we saw in the final example of the melodic sequences above, it is also common for harmonic sequences to have two parts within each repetition.
+**The above sequence has only one interval and direction in its root movement pattern, a descending P5.
+As we saw in the final example of the melodic sequences above, though, it is also possible for harmonic sequences to have two or more parts within each repetition.
 Look at the example below, and classify it using our terms from above:**
 - ascending or descending
 - diatonic or chromatic
 - intervals of transposition